rdagumampan/elasticsearch-windows-server-cookbook/Windows server setup.md

 	- Check ES nodes status `http://localhost:9200/_nodes?pretty=true`
 	- Terminate CMD window

 	**NOTE:** It helps to be explicit on the version of ES.
-This guide's us in determinining compatbility of our plugins and suppporting software.
+This guide's us in determinining compatibility of our plugins and suppporting software.

 #### Install Kibana 6.2.2